 In May 2014, the FASB issued ASU No. 2014-09, Revenue From Contracts With Customers (Topic 606) ("ASU 2014-09").
 The ASU supersedes the revenue recognition requirements in ASC 605.
 The new standard provides a five-step analysis of transactions to determine when and how revenue is recognized, based upon the core principle that revenue is recognized to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The new standard also requires additional disclosures regarding the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 The new standard, as amended, is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted.
 As an emerging growth company, the Company will not be required to adopt this ASU until October 1, 2019.
 The amendment allows companies to use either a full retrospective or a modified retrospective approach to adopt this ASU.
-The FASB issued updates and clarifications to ASU 2014-09, including ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing issued in March 2016, ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Practical Expedients issued in May 2016.
-Since the Company has not yet adopted ASU 2014-09, the effective date and transition requirements of the related ASUs will be the same as the effective date and transition requirements of the related ASUs will be the same as the effective date and transition requirements in ASU 2014-09.
+The FASB issued updates and clarifications to ASU 2014-09, including ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Gross versus Net) issued in March 2016, ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing issued in April 2016 and ASU 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients issued in May 2016.
+Since the Company has not yet adopted ASU 2014-09, the effective date and transition requirements in ASU 2014-09.